 - Apnea is a term that describes the clinical situation in which a person's breathing stops spontaneously.
-Apnea associated with prematurity and apnea which occurs during infancy are felt to be clinical conditions that are distinct from SIDS.
-Infants with apnea may, in some cases, be managed with electronic monitors prescribed by doctors that track heart rate and respiratory activity.
+Apnea associated with prematurity and apnea that occurs during infancy are felt to be clinical conditions that are distinct from SIDS.
+Electronic monitors prescribed by doctors that track heart rate and respiratory activity may manage infants with apnea in some cases.
 Apnea monitors will not prevent SIDS.

 - SIDS is neither predictable nor preventable.

-- Infants may experience episodes termed apparent life-threatening events (ALTE).
+- Infants may experience episodes termed brief, resolved unresponsive episodes (BRUE: previously called apparent life-threatening events or ALTE).
 These are clinical events in which young infants may experience abrupt changes in breathing, color, or muscle tone.
-Common causes of ALTE include viral respiratory infections (RSV), gastroesophageal reflux disease, and seizures; however, no definite scientific evidence links ALTE as events that will lead to SIDS.
+Common causes of BRUE include viral respiratory infection (RSV), gastroesophageal reflux disease, or seizure.
+However, no definite scientific evidence links BRUEs as events that will lead to SIDS.